-- Justice is about recognising power imbalances within the world and our communities, and being wise in our use of power.
+- 182. Justice is about recognising power imbalances within the world and our communities, and being wise in our use of power.
 None of us stands outside the systems that constitute our communities and societies, or systems of sin that disconnect us from God, from each other, from the created world.
 We may benefit, knowingly or unknowingly, from the power imbalances that maintain injustices in our world.
 For example, we may buy goods at low prices from supply chains that use cheap or exploited labour in other parts of the world, leaving such workers unable to build better lives.
 If we are male, white and European, we may have advantages which consciously or unconsciously oppress others.
-We therefore need to recognise that sometimes our sense of injustice is a reaction to a loss of advantage. - Being attentive to power involves self-awareness and careful discernment, about what we, as individuals and church, are called to do and how we are called to respond.
+We therefore need to recognise that sometimes our sense of injustice is a reaction to a loss of advantage. - 183.
+Being attentive to power involves self-awareness and careful discernment, about what we, as individuals and church, are called to do and how we are called to respond.
 We are sometimes called to give our power away to others, to share it, or to claim it and use it well.
-Jesus knew well how to use or sacrifice power; following his example in this is profoundly counter-cultural and is part of our calling to "live in a way that draws people to Jesus." - Power is inherently neutral.
-As explored in the Section on the Principles, it can be used for good or ill effect, but it cannot be ignored.
-Failing to recognise power can lead us to (mis)use it in ways that are not constructive, or that diminish the power and agency of others. - If we do not rightly recognise our power, as individuals or collectively, we risk being ineffective, or making the action about 'us' and not the issue being addressed.
+Jesus knew well how to use or sacrifice power; following his example in this is profoundly counter-cultural and is part of our calling to "live in a way that draws others to Jesus".33

+- 184. Power is intrinsically neutral.
+As explored in the section on the Principles, it can be used for good or ill effect, but it cannot be ignored.
+Failing to recognise power can lead us to (mis)use it in ways that are not constructive, or that diminish the power and agency of others. - 185.
+If we do not rightly recognise our power, as individuals or collectively, we risk being ineffective, or making the action about 'us' and not the issue being addressed.
 For example, in speaking out for justice, if we are not speaking from our own lived experience, we need to use the stories of others with integrity, so that the focus remains on the injustice and not on ourselves.
-If we are inviting those with lived experience to speak and share, we should consider the support they might need in order that they and their stories are not exploited or sensationalised. - This way of being involves recognising and regularly reflecting on our place and our interests within the system, so we may make a better society.
+If those with lived experience are invited to speak and share, the support they might need should be considered in order that they and their stories are not exploited or sensationalised. - 186.
+This way of being involves recognising and regularly reflecting on our place and our interests within the system, so we may make a better society.

-226 Visibility and transformation
+Visibility and transformation

-• Following a Methodist Way of Life includes "challenging injustice", and this involves bringing to light injustices that are ignored or unrecognised, as well as those which are very stark.
-It is about transforming the deep or systemic issues that cause those injustices and not only responding to the immediate problems they cause.

-- Desmond Tutu is credited with saying, "There comes a point where we need to stop just pulling people out of the river.
+- 187. Following a Methodist Way of Life includes "challenging injustice", and this involves bringing to light injustices that are ignored or unrecognised, as well as those which are very stark.
+It is about transforming the deep or systemic issues that cause those injustices and not only responding to the immediate problems they cause. - 188.
+Desmond Tutu is credited with saying, "There comes a point where we need to stop just pulling people out of the river.
 We need to go upstream and find out why they're falling in."
 We acknowledge that some injustices are hidden away, ignored or silenced by those in power, and the causes of injustice are often complex and hidden.
 We commit to drawing attention to situations and the causes of injustice, raising awareness and not allowing them to be hidden.
-Like the prophets, we will not sit quiet while the vulnerable are forgotten, even if it makes us unpopular. - Our justice-seeking should focus both on present injustices and on future transformation.
-Seeking justice not only involves responding to immediate needs, but also transforming the deep or systemic injustices that causes those needs.
-This means being willing to engage with the reality of the world as it is and the challenges faced by many, but also holding on to the hope that transformation, healing, and right relationship can and will be restored, leading to the flourishing of all God's creation..
-This way of being involves reviewing what we are doing, celebrating where change has taken place, being open to discerning a different way of engaging, and journeying with God to new things.
+Like the prophets, we will not sit quiet while the vulnerable are forgotten, even if speaking out makes us unpopular.